6 Quick Tips to Reduce Stress at Work

 Stress is integral to work.
 It’s the fuel that gets things done.
 Stress within your comfort zone helps you stay focused, energetic and able to meet new challenges.
 Stress is what keeps you on your toes during a presentation or alert to avoid mistakes.

-While some workplace stress is normal, excessive stress can interfere with your productivity and performance—and impact your physical and emotional health.
-Reportedly more than 40% of adults say they lie awake at night plagued by the stressful events of the day.
+While some work stress is normal, excessive stress can interfere with your productivity and performance—and impact your physical and emotional health.
+Reportedly more than 40% of adults in the United States say they lie awake at night plagued by the stressful events of the day.
 You can’t control everything in your work environment, but that doesn’t mean you’re powerless.
-Whatever your work demands or ambitions, there are steps you can take to reduce stress at work and protect yourself from its damaging effects.
+Whatever your work demands or ambitions, there are steps you can take to reduce work stress and protect your mental health from its damaging effects.

-I can’t solve workplace stress in a single blog post, but as we approach budget-planning season – not to mention the election season and the holiday season! – I wanted to pass on a few easy-to-put-into-practice tips to keep stress at bay.
+I can’t solve workplace stress in a single blog post, but as we approach budget-planning season – not to mention the election season and the holiday season! – I wanted to pass on a few easy-to-put-into-practice stress management tips to keep stress at bay and keep your well-being a priority.

 Tip 1: Clear Your Headspace.
 It is said that more than 60,000 thoughts stream through your mind each day.
 Don’t let those messages be negative.
 Instead of being harsh and critical of yourself or cynical about the world around you, try pumping yourself up and looking for the good.
 Encouraging thoughts will help motivate you to achieve and ultimately train you to inspire others.

 Tip 2: Take a breath.
-If you’re feeling overwhelmed or you just exited a tense meeting and need to clear your head, a few minutes of deep breathing will restore balance.
+If you’re feeling overwhelmed or you just exited a tense meeting and need to clear your head of work-related stress, a few minutes of deep breathing will restore balance.
 Use mindfulness techniques to remain present and aware of your thoughts, feelings and environment without judgement.

 Tip 3: Take Control of Your Day.
 Over-scheduling and constant interruptions are productivity killers and stress builders.
 Re-prioritize your to-do list every day with what you can realistically get done.
 Schedule time blocks to read and respond to email, and separate time blocks for focused activities.
 Give yourself breaks throughout the day to walk, stretch or do breathing exercises.
 You can’t stop interruptions, but you can control your response to them – accept them as a priority or schedule them for a later time.

 Tip 4: Eat Right.
 Your food choices can have a huge impact on how you feel during the work day.
-Eating small, frequent and healthy meals, for example, can help your body maintain an even level of blood sugar, keeping your energy and focus up, and avoiding mood swings.
+Eating small, frequent and healthy meals, for example, can help your body maintain an even level of blood sugar, keeping your energy and focus up, and avoiding mood swings that can lead to more work stress.

 Tip 6: Get moving.
-When stress is mounting at work, take a quick break and move away from the stressful situation.
+When workplace stress is mounting, take a quick break and move away from the stressful situation.
 Take a stroll outside the workplace if possible.
 Physical movement can help you regain your balance.
 Outside of work try to get 3-4 days of aerobic exercise—activity that raises your heart rate and makes you sweat—to lift your mood, increase your energy and sharpen your focus.

-If workplace stress has become rampant in your organization and you need some outside help to get it into check, contact Powers Resource Center at https://www.powersresourcecenter.com/contact/ for a stress-free evaluation.
+If work stress has become rampant in your organization and you need some outside help to get it into check, contact Powers Resource Center at https://www.powersresourcecenter.com/contact/ for a stress-free evaluation.